Subsidence monitoring in transboundary aquifers

 (Left) Setting image from Sentinel-2.
 (Middle) Boundaries drawn during the Oslo Accords and Israeli settlement outlines (blue).
 Area A is under Palestinian National Authority administration and Area C is controlled militarily by Israel.
 Area B, with mixed administration, is not included in the study region.
 (Right) Mean subsidence velocity in the southern Jordan River Valley (2018).
 Subsidence is focused along the movement barrier (a ditch to prevent vehicle crossings) in Jericho and in Jordan, near the Dead Sea.

-Subsidence around Jericho is likely driven by Palestinian reliance on groundwater resources from shallow Holocene alluvial aquifers underlaying agricultural regions of date palm cultivation in eastern Jericho.
-Interestingly, in regions of date palm cultivation under the control of Israeli settlers, there is not such dramatic subsidence.
+Data on groundwater level decline on the Palestinian side of the Jordan River are not readily available.
+Subsidence around Jericho could be driven by Palestinian reliance on groundwater resources from Pleistocene mixed-alluvial aquifers underlaying agricultural regions of date palm cultivation.
+Interestingly, in regions of date palm cultivation under the control of Israeli settlers, there is little to no subsidence.

-In their research on the political role of date palm agriculture in the West Bank, Julie Trottier, et al, explain that the Israeli Water Authority and Israeli settlers are advancing recycled wastewater reservoirs for date palm irrigation but Palestinian farmers are reduced to using shallow saline groundwater or available springwater.
+In their research on the political role of date palm agriculture in the Jordan River Valley, Julie Trottier, et al, explain that the Israeli Water Authority and Israeli settlers are advancing recycled wastewater infrastructure for agricultural irrigation but Palestinian farmers are not allowed to purchase this treated wastewater; instead relying on pumping from wells.
+It is possible that Palestinian reliance on groundwater resources is driving the subsidence we see in the eastern regions of Jericho.

-Subsidence monitoring in transboundary aquifers can be used, where applicable, for an unbiased monitor of aquifer condition in pursuit of transparency, accountability, and sustainability of shared water in stressed aquifers.
+In my doctoral dissertation, I argue that subsidence monitoring in transboundary mixed-alluvial aquifers can be used, where applicable, as a physically-based monitor of aquifer condition in pursuit of transparency, accountability, and sustainability of shared water in stressed groundwater resources.

 Corey Scher